mggg/GerryChain/docs/repeated_subsections/reproducible_envs.rst

-In general, it is easier to use jupyter notebooks with bespoke virtual environments through a text editor like `VSCode <https://code.visualstudio.com/download>`_, but we will show how to do this using the standard Jupyter Lab interface as well.
+In general, it is easier to use jupyter notebooks with bespoke virtual environments through a text editor like `VSCode <https://code.visualstudio.com/download>`_, but we will also show how to do this using the standard Jupyter Lab interface as well.

 Regardless of which method you prefer, you will need to make sure that you have installed the ``ipykernel`` package into the virtual environment that you will be